kevingonzalez7997/Deploy_1.1/README.md

 ![Screenshot 2023-08-17 153134](https://github.com/kevingonzalez7997/Deploy_1.1/assets/59447523/1602f6a3-b693-4101-a30f-7f3e95c7514f)
 <br><br>If there is an error, open log files and inspect
 <br><br>
-In this case there were a few lines pointing towards the error such as
+In this case, there were a few lines pointing toward the error such as
 <ul>
   <li>ImportError while importing test module </li>
   <li>Hint: make sure your test modules/packages have valid Python names.</li>